The Vibe: A summer camp for adults.

-The DNA: A dilapidated 1960s motel, reimagined with adventure-seekers in mind.
+The DNA: Basecamp Tahoe City is set in a former dilapidated 1960s motel, reimagined with adventure-seekers in mind.
 Gray tones and industrial fixtures imbue guestrooms with a rustic-chic aesthetic, and turquoise reading lamps and chairs add a necessary splash of color.
 Sturdy oak nightstands resembling firewood piles sit left and right of the beds, which are dressed in dark gray military-style canvas bed skirts.
 Headboards are made in that same canvas material, depicting playful maps of Lake Tahoe—another nod to those halcyon days of youth.

 Suite-Me-Up: Some larger rooms feature dual bunk beds while Room 105 masquerades as a makeshift campsite.
 On a carpet of faux grass sits a queen bed under a white canvas tent with turquoise lanterns aglow on either side.
 A light fixture comprising old-fashioned flashlights is suspended from the tent’s apex, and to complete the look, a pine picnic table and two lounge chairs are situated around a ring of stones and an electric campfire.